 About Me

 I am a Senior Research Scientist and Demographer at the RAND Corporation where I apply the tools of statistics, demography, and survey research to produce non-partisan, objective analyses for policy makers and practitioners.
-In doing so, I have managed cross-functional teams of all sizes to produce high quality research for an array of public and private sector clients including the National Institutes of Health, the Centers for Disease Control and Prevention, the U.S. Department of Defense, the U.S. Department of Education, the U.S. Department of Justice, the National Science Foundation, the New York City Mayor’s Office, the California Department of Finance, the California State Treasurer's Office, and the Bill & Melinda Gates Foundation.
+In doing so, I have managed cross-functional teams of all sizes to produce high quality research for an array of public and private sector clients including the National Institutes of Health, the Centers for Disease Control and Prevention, the U.S. Department of Defense, the U.S. Department of Education, the U.S. Department of Justice, the National Science Foundation, the New York City Mayor’s Office, the California Department of Finance, the California State Treasurer's Office, and the Gates Foundation.
 Nearly all of my research makes use of surveys and administrative data sources, with statistical applications that include advanced predictive modeling, estimation of causal effects, survival analysis, and demographic techniques.
-I have published over 70 peer-reviewed scientific articles and reports, and I have been cited over 5,800 times.
+I have published over 70 peer-reviewed scientific articles and reports, and I have been cited over 6,100 times.
 Additionally, my research has been featured in over 100 news outlets, including The New York Times, The Washington Post, The Wall Street Journal, and NBC News.
 I am currently serving on the editorial board of Population Research and Policy Review.
 Previously, I was a Research Scientist at RTI International and a Senior Fellow at Rice University's Kinder Institute for Urban Research.
 I hold a Ph.D. from Johns Hopkins University, a M.A. from the University of Maryland, and a B.A. from Ohio University.

-My Google Scholar Profile Here
+My Curriculum Vitae Here My Google Scholar Profile Here

 My Current Research Portfolio